Spectre006/maintenance_AI_Vision/README.md

 python -m http.server 5173
 ```

-Open `http://localhost:5173` in your browser.
+Open `http://localhost:5173` in your browser if installed in local.
+Open 'https://frontend-production-fde4.up.railway.app/' for installed in Railway.

 ## API
 `POST /analyze`